CVHEC names team liaisons for its strategic advisory groups;

 At the retreat, CVHEC board chair Dr. Juan Sánchez Muñoz, chancellor of University of California Merced, said, “We need to work together to support our students.
 We’re here to create a vision for how we celebrate.”

-Durán said the advisory board liaisons bring great experience to this “earnest and collaborative discussion about the future direction” now being undertaken by CVHEC’s leaders.
+During the board of directors quarterly meeting Dec.
+2 in Visalia, conversations were held about each advisory committee and their initial directions and scope.
+Durán said the regional liaisons bring great experience to this “earnest and collaborative discussion about the future direction” now being undertaken by CVHEC’s leaders.

-“They are all former chancellors or presidents of a Central Valley college and served previously on the CVHEC Board of Directors representing their respective campus who came to work for CVHEC after retirement as consultant leads for our various initiatives,” Duran said.
+“They are all former chancellors or presidents of a Central Valley college and served previously on the CVHEC Board of Directors, representing their respective campus, who came to work for CVHEC after retirement as consultants, leads and liaisons for our various initiatives,” Duran said.

-Carrizosa and Burke are the leads for CVHEC’s Central Valley Transfer Project; Clark is the dual enrollment lead; and Bennett is the Master’s Upskilling Program English mentors coordinator. [what’s missing?]
+Carrizosa is the lead for CVHEC’s Central Valley Transfer Project; Clark is the dual enrollment lead; Burke is the Masters Upskilling Lead and Bennett is the Master’s Upskilling English mentors coordinator.

-“Overall they will help lead CVHEC’s focus and direction in the next three years as we continue to foster and maintain a regional collaboration dedicated to student access, retention and completion for our students.”
+“Overall the liaisons and their task forces will help lead CVHEC’s focus and direction in the next three years as we continue to foster and maintain a regional collaboration dedicated to student access, retention and completion for our students.
+We welcome participation from anyone interested in our mission to improve the region’s college-going rate and degree attainment rates.”

-Duran also noted that as the board and CVHEC staff prepare to pursue this new work through these four advisory boards, the consortium is not abandoning the areas of focus the last few years.
+Duran also noted that although the board and CVHEC staff prepare to pursue this new work through these four advisory boards and task forces, the consortium is not abandoning the former areas of focus the last few years.

 “We will continue to support initiatives such as our Central Valley Transfer Project and the efforts around implementing dual enrollment throughout the valley such as the Master’s Upskilling Program and its mentor component,” Duran said (see the September e-newsletter).
 “Additionally, our English Task Force and the Math Task Force will continue their remarkable groundbreaking work.
 And the Central Valley Math Bridge program with College Bridge is also in full swing throughout our 10-county region now.”